How To Recognize A Pathological Liar: Spotting A Personality Disorder Or Other Signs

 Liars who lie compulsively may have low self-esteem, which often is the direct opposite of a pathological type of liar.
 Again, encouraging them to seek professional help may give a good person the opportunity to address their self-esteem and learn healthier behaviors so that they don’t feel compelled to make false statements.

-While someone who lies compulsively about things, whether big or small, to make themselves look better, a pathological type liar will lie just because they can.
+While compulsive liars lie, whether big or small, to boost their self-esteem, pathological liars often lie simply because they can.
 They may even feel pleasure in getting away with the lie.
-A pathological liar may appear that they do not care about deceiving you, which can be described as lacking empathy.
+A pathological liar may appear not to care about deceiving others, which can be described as lacking empathy.
 Knowing the difference between compulsive and pathological lying may help you know how to interact with someone who lies.
-For example, confronting someone who lies about themselves because of low self-esteem will look differently from someone who lies basically for the sake of the lie itself.
+For example, confronting someone who lies about themselves because of low self-esteem will look different from someone who lies basically for the sake of the lie itself.

-What to do if you are in a relationship with a pathological type liar
+What to do if you are in a relationship with a pathological liar?

 Stay calm